Things You Ought To Know About Herbal Cannabis And Industrial Hemp

 Now, I am sure that most people are familiar with the word (and the plant marijuana), however, there are things you ought to know about herbal cannabis (marijuana) and industrial hemp.
-Cannabis is a plant which has properties of a psychoactive drug which causes its user to get that ‘psychedelic high’.
+Cannabis is a plant that has the properties of a psychoactive drug that causes its user to get that ‘psychedelic high’.

 This high is from the THC – tetrahydocannabinol, which is one of 483 compounds that can be found in the plant, There are also 65 other cannabinoids present.
 Other active ingredients are: Cannabidiol, Cannabinol, and Tetrahydrocannabivarin.

 Therefore, the Hemp plant is not a drug despite the stigma attached to it.

 ‘Marijuana or marihuana (herbal cannabis), consists of the dried flowers and subtending leaves and stems of the female Cannabis plant.This is the most widely consumed form, containing 3% to 20% THC, with reports of up-to 33% THC.
 This is the stock material from which all other preparations are derived.
 Although herbal cannabis and industrial hemp derive from the same species and contain the psychoactive component (THC), they are distinct strains with unique biochemical compositions and uses.
 Hemp has lower concentrations of THC and higher concentrations of CBD, which decreases the psychoactive effects’ .

 The source plants are: Cannabis sativa, Cannabis sativaforma indica, Cannabis ruderalis.
 The main producers are: Afghanistan, Canada, China, Colombia, India, Jamaica, Lebanon, Mexico, Morocco, Netherlands, Pakistan, Paraguay, Spain, Thailand, Turkey, and the United States.